-Application : Not Adopted Explanation on : adoption of the practice The Board targets to adopt this Step Up in the financial year ending 31 December 2019.
+Application : Not Adopted Explanation on : adoption of the practice

 The board is able to objectively review the Audit Committee's findings and recommendations.
 The company's financial statement is a reliable source of information.

 Collectively, the Audit Committee should possess a wide range of necessary skills to discharge its duties.
 All members should be financially literate and are able to understand matters under the purview of the Audit Committee including the financial reporting process.